codetheuri/codetheuri/README.md

 🔭 I’m currently working on something cool

- 🌱 I’m currently learning php
+ 🌱 I’m currently learning Yii and Django

  👯 I’m looking to collaborate on any web project

-  💬 Ask me about html,css,javascript, vue,react, php and mysql
+  💬 Ask me about html,CSS, javascript, vue, react, php and mysql

  📫 How to reach me: theurij113@gmail.com